KShaz/MilCamo/README.md

 The TensorFlow framework was used to create and construct our model, which was then run on the TPUv5 provided by Google Colab. consult Reproducibility / REPRODUCE.md
 # Dataset Preparation
-Participating photos were stored on Google Cloud bucket and standardized to a resolution of 224 × 224 pixels for training, which is regarded as a machine learning sweet spot.
+standardized to a resolution of 224 × 224 pixels for training.

+# Weight File

 # Datasets
 for DATASET DETAILS   DATASETS/DATASET.md